 Preliminary (before run-closing date) and final (after run-closing date) blank bonding diagram templates to use for customer-supplied bonding diagrams are available for download at the Project Management Center

 A bonding diagram can be associated with a project only after the design is in the fabrication queue.
-The procedure to check and log a bonding diagram is done by hand, so there can be a delay in logging a diagram of up to two days after it is received at MOSIS.
+The procedure to check and log a bonding diagram is done by hand, so there can be a delay in logging a diagram of several business days after it is received at MOSIS.

 MOSIS accepts diagrams in only .pdf or .dwg formats.

 Bonding diagrams for plastic and ceramic packages with greater than 200 leads and/or multiple bond tiers must be supplied in .dwg or .dxf format.
 Additionally, each bond tier must be drawn on a separate bonding diagram for clearer reference during wire bond set-up/buy-off.

 Confirm orientation of die in the package cavity.
 MOSIS default orientation of the die in the package cavity is the same as the layout was submitted.

 Please be sure to draw your project to scale with respect to the package cavity.

 Standard packaging charges include one bonding diagram per design.
 Each additional bonding diagram costs an incremental $100.
 This is in addition to any other packaging charge.